Katherinepennacchio/katherinepennacchio.github.io/_posts/2014-08-28-Uber-vs-Lyft.md

 ---

-Prueba!
 The internet and smartphones have opened up numerous opportunities for disruptive services that provide on-demand individual transportation.
 [Uber](https://www.uber.com/) and [Lyft](https://www.lyft.com/) are the most important services of this type at the moment.

 Wheter you are a driver or a rider, Uber and Lyft allow you -using mobile phones-  to connect to a web service to arrange rides.